evagian/h-index-spark-/README.md

 # h-index-spark-

-# Big Data Systems 2017, First Spark Assignment¶
+# Big Data Systems 2017, First Spark Assignment

 In this assignment, you will use Spark to calculate the h-index. https://en.wikipedia.org/wiki/H-index